How to cross Thai-Cambodian border by foot

 Departing from Bangkok bus terminal at around 10.30 am, without nothing booked in advance, we were determined to reach Aranyaprathet before night fall!

 Ready to spend the night there, the last city closest to the Cambodian border.
 5 and half hours on a 12 seat minibus at a very low price (220 bath) is what you need to get there.
-The view outside the window wasn’t the best, mostly dried out fields and landscapes, which is pretty normal in may cuz it’s dry season so not much rain.
-Most of the entertainment came from the crazy driving of our short mustachio thai driver and of course the rest of the companions (only locals) traveling with us, who where very curious about seeing some westerners on the minibus.
+The view outside the window wasn’t the best, mostly dried out fields and landscapes, which is pretty normal in may cuz it’s dry season.
+Most of the entertainment came from the crazy driving of our short mustachio thai driver.
+Of course also from the rest of the companions (only locals) traveling with us, who where very curious about seeing some westerners on the minibus.

 Around 15.30 we arrived to Aranyaprathet bus station, walked to the hotel, one of the best of our “holiday” and got some well deserved rest, chilling poolside!